-The City's Building Department currently utilizes the 2022 California Building Code.
+The City's Building Department currently utilizes 2019 codes.
+Beginning January 1, 2023, the department will transition to utilizing the 2022 California Building Code.

 The City Planning and Building Services Department views building code enforcement as the means to ensure safe and uniform construction practices that are critical to providing decent, suitable shelter for all economic segments of the community, and to safeguard the general health, safety, and welfare of the community.
 Therefore, enforcement of the Building Code is not an obstacle to the provision of affordable housing within the City.
 The City has no additional building code requirements that are City-specific.